kontent-ai/management-sdk-net/README.md

 ## Using the ManagementClient

 The `ManagementClient` class is the main class of the SDK.
-Using this class, you can import, update, view and delete content items, language variants, and others in your Kontent.ai projects.
+Using it, you can import, update, view and delete content items, language variants, and other objects in your Kontent.ai projects.

 To create an instance of the class, you need to provide: